fakedann/phase-5-project/README.md

 ## Setup

 The following indications only apply if the user wishes to run the application locally.
-There is a deployed version of the app in the Render domain that you can [reach with this link.](https://phase-5-project-acnb.onrender.com)
+There is a deployed version of the app in the Render domain that you can [reach with this link.](https://phase-5-project-acnb.onrender.com).
+Otherwise, follow the instructions below to install it locally.

 ### Requirements